Mars at Opposition 2020

-For more observation tips go here to last month's What's up article/observing Mars.
+For more observation tips go to this article: What's up article/observing Mars.

 For drawing help check here: What's up article/drawing Mars.

 If you love the red planet as much as Astra does, check out Astra's Star Gate's main page on Mars, the 3 Faces of Mars page!